Interpreting Event-Studies from Recent Difference-in-Differences Methods: Mathematical Examination

-I now turn to the construction of the CS and dCDH event-study estimates, which recall are numerically equivalent in this simple non-staggered setting.\footnote{Specifically, I am referring to the dCDH estimates in R; see FN \ref{fn: dcdh packages}.} CS/dCDH construct event-studies by aggregating DiD comparisons of treated and not-yet-treated units.
+I now turn to the construction of the CS event-study estimates.
+CS constructs event-studies by aggregating DiD comparisons of treated and not-yet-treated units.
 However, by default, the construction is asymmetric across the pre-treatment and post-treatment periods.
-In particular, the pre-treatment coefficients average ``short-differences'', i.e. comparisons of consecutive periods, whereas the post-treatment coefficients are ``long-differences'', i.e. comparisons relative to the period before treatment.
+In particular, the pre-treatment coefficients are ``short-differences'', i.e. comparisons of consecutive periods, whereas the post-treatment coefficients are ``long-differences'', i.e. comparisons relative to the period before treatment.

 Formally, in our setting with common treatment timing, we have that